Your loan responsibilities and repayment

 - Feel that the education you received did not meet your expectations

-Loan Servicer: The loan servicer is a company that handles the billing and other services on your federal student loan.
-Your loan is assigned to a loan servicer by the U.S. Department of Education after your loan amount is first disbursed (paid out) and they will contact you after your first payment.
-It is important to maintain contact with your Loan servicer.
-You should contact them if your circumstances change at any time.
-Your loan servicer will be able to help.
-Visit NSLDS to view information about all of the federal student loans you have received and to find contact information for the loan servicer or lender for your loans.
+LOAN SERVICER The loan servicer is a company that handles the billing and other services on your federal student loan.
+Your loan is assigned to a loan servicer by the US Department of Education after your loan amount is first disbursed (paid out) and they will contact you after your first payment.
+It is important to keep in touch with your loan servicer, and you should contact them if your circumstances change at any time.
+See the FSA webpages on loan servicers.

-Default: To default on your payment means you failed to make your payments on your student loan as scheduled according to the terms of your promissory note, the binding legal document you signed at the time that you took out your loan.
+DEFAULT To default on your payment means you fail to make your payments on your student loan as scheduled according to the terms of your promissory note, the binding legal document you signed at the time that you took out your loan.
 If you default on your loan (fail to make payments) and are delinquent there are consequences.
-Initially a report is made to all the national credit bureaux which will result in an inability to secure other forms of credit which will include credit cards, cell phone plans, mortgages or other loans.
+Initially a report is made to all the national credit bureaux which will result in an inability to secure other forms of credit including credit cards, cell phone plans, mortgages or other loans.
 You will also remain ineligible for all other types of financial aid.
 Your loan servicer will proceed with actions in order to recover defaulted loan funds.
-Some other serious consequences of default are (1) a damaged credit rating for 7 years, (2) exclusion of repayment and deferment options listed above (3) defaulted loans are also reported to Internal Revenue Services and can lead to possible seizure of federal or state income tax refunds and wage garnishment (4) exposure to civil suit (5) referral of your account to a collection agency (6) liability for collection costs and attorney’s fees.
-Go to www.studentaid.ed.gov for more information.
+Some other serious consequences of default are (1) a damaged credit rating for seven years (2) exclusion of repayment and deferment options listed above (3) defaulted loans are also reported to internal revenue services and can lead to possible seizure of federal or state income tax refunds and wage garnishment (4) exposure to civil suit (5) referral of your account to a collection agency (6) liability for collection costs and attorney’s fees.
+See the FSA webpages on understanding default.

-Deferment: If you are in school and you have previous loans in repayment, you must ensure that you have deferred payment on these loans.
+DEFERMENT If you are in school and you have previous loans in repayment, you must ensure that you have deferred payment on these loans.
 You should contact your loan servicer to discuss deferment of your loan payments.
-If you do not defer your previous loan you risk going to into default and becoming ineligible for further Direct Loan Funding.
+If you do not defer your previous loan you risk going to into default and becoming ineligible for further direct loan funding.
+See the FSA webpages on deferment and forbearance.

-Loan Consolidation: consolidating your federal loans together into a Direct Consolidation loan may make loan repayment easier.
-If you consolidate, you will have just a single monthly payment and it will allow you to take advantage of certain benefits that are offered only in the Direct Loan Program.
-If you would like to learn more about consolidating your previous loans (combining multiple federals loans into one) please go to www.StudentLoans.gov and sign in to begin the new consolidation process or contact your Loan Servicer for further advice.
+LOAN CONSOLIDATION Grouping your federal loans together into a consolidation loan may make loan repayment easier.
+If you consolidate (combine multiple federal loans into one), you will have just a single monthly payment and it will allow you to take advantage of certain benefits that are offered only in the direct loan programme.
+To learn more about consolidating your previous loans, see the FSA webpages on repayment and consolidation or contact your loan servicer for further advice.